-Since the introduction of the National Disability Insurance Scheme, various therapy services have been life changing for many participants, and in high demand both in the Redlands and great South East Qld region.
+Since the introduction of the NDIS, various Allied Health services have been life changing for many participants, and in high demand both in the Redlands and great South East Qld region.

-For participants based in the Redlands and looking for current vacancies with a trusted therapy service provider, Myhorizon offer Occupational Therapy and Speech Therapy services to both children and adults.
+For participants based in the Redlands and looking for current vacancies with a trusted Allied Health service provider, Myhorizon offer Speech Therapy services to both children and adults, with a strong family and client centered approach, delivering a caring service that is of the highest quality and transparency.

-Serina works in Myhorizon’s Therapy Team alongside resident Speech Pathologist, Caitlyn Leese, who is just as passionate about improving quality of life for her clients.
-Caitlyn wants to give all her clients the ability to communicate, delivering programs and supports that are encouraging and fun.
+Myhorizon resident Speech Pathologist, Caitlyn Leese is passionate about improving quality of life for her clients.
+“I want to give my clients the ability to communicate by delivering programs and supports that are encouraging and fun.”
+Says Caitlyn.

-To make an appointment with our Occupational Therapist or Speech Therapist, contact us today.
+To make an appointment with Caitlyn, contact us today.

 Many people may not know just how life changing speech therapy can be for someone with ASD (Autistic Spectrum Disorder).
 Regular speech therapy can improve both verbal and non‐verbal communication, as well as social interaction skills – some of the things many people may take for granted.